TeamCity On-Premises 2024.07 Help

 You can store project settings in the XML format or in the Kotlin language and define settings programmatically using the Kotlin-based DSL.

-The versioned settings are stored in the .teamcity directory in the root of the VCS repository, in the same format as in the TeamCity Data Directory.
+• By default, versioned settings are stored in the .teamcity directory in the root of the VCS repository, in the same format as in the TeamCity Data Directory.
+You can change this default path to any custom location within a remote repository.

 Synchronizing Settings with VCS